spacebeam/research/site/content/systems.md

 As the work of carrying the control cycle is divided further, coordination of this effort becomes more difficult.

-Control as we have been seen it is one type of system, hence we find control has many of the same properties as systems in general; numerous systems interblocked in many ways.
+Control as we have been seen it is one type of system, we observe how control has many of the same properties as systems in general; numerous systems interblocked in many ways.

 One such way may be seen when there are hierarchies of systems paralleling progression of goals.